Germany overland travel guide

 Germany has well-developed road and rail networks (including high speed ICE trains), both of which are easy ways to get around the country and to neighbouring countries.
 An Interrail pass (for Europeans) or a Eurail pass (for non-Europeans) is a good way to travel to Germany overland as part of a wider European trip.

 Norway, Sweden, Finland, Denmark, Latvia, and Lithuania can also be reached by ferry from Germany’s northern ports; you can search and book these online with Direct Ferries.
-The train ferry to Denmark is included if you buy a train ticket between Germany and Copenhagen, but you can also book the ferry separately here.
+The train ferry to Denmark is included if you buy a train ticket between Hamburg and Copenhagen, but you can also book the ferry separately here (the train ferry makes its final crossing on December 14th 2019, after which Hamburg-Copenhagen trains will take a longer route via islands & bridges while a new tunnel is constructed under the Baltic).
 For Interrail pass holders a 50% discount is available on the Finnlines route between Travemunde and Helsinki.

 As a member of the Schengen Area, and being surrounded by fellow Schengen countries, border crossings aren’t something you have to think about much when overlanding through Germany (although police do sometimes board trains near borders to check IDs)